 We take colors seriouslyA neutral and tonal color scheme was of paramount importance.
 (Have a look at how the buttons matches the zipper etc. And say goodbye to neon pink zippers!)
 We also invited our Instagram followers to help us choose colors - do you remember?

 Use of materialsWe only want to work with high-quality and functional fabrics that are ethically produced, we decided to source our fabrics from Europe (Italy and Sweden), and we picked wool blend instead of 100% polyester.
-This spring, we visited the renowned fabric manufacturer FOV in Borås, the factory that produces the fabric for our pants, and it’s incredible to see that Sweden’s fashion mecka is still going strong.
+In the spring of 2019, we visited the renowned fabric manufacturer FOV in Borås, the factory that produces the fabric for our pants, and it’s incredible to see that Sweden’s fashion mecka is still going strong.
 We chose between different variations of materials that would be durable, stretchy, water repellent and still feel comfortable.
 The wool blend used for the tops comes from the Italian fabric producer Pontetorto, and the yarn used in the wool fleece comes from Prato, the European center of recycled wool, where old wool garments are sorted by color and used to create recycled wool yarn.

 Curiosa: The fabrics from our pants, are also used in the trim of our fleece jackets - not only for tonality / matching reasons, but also for not letting leftover fabric go to waste or have to produce new pieces just for the fleece.
 We want to work as efficient as possible with our resources.